GazeboHub/lupine-ide/README.md

 6. Define _present_ methods for each of the _container-node_ and _leaf-node_ presentation types, on each of the respective _pane classes_

+Further notes:

+* The tree pane must _present_ not only the _nodes_ in a tree, but also the (in at least a DAG model) the _relations_ among nodes in the tree.

+* The protocol should be designed in such a way as that it can easily be adapated for presentation of _directory-model resources_, such as ASDF sysetm definitions and conventional filesystem directories